tumoresm/frontend/Clients_plan.md

 **The FieldForce Clients app is well-developed and architecturally sound, with most frontend features complete and a clear path to full completion through backend API implementation.**

-*Last Updated: Current Session - Profile Menu System & Responsive Home Page Complete*
+*Last Updated: Current Session - Complete Notifications System Phase 2 Implementation*